After Saturday’s ice, more winter storms line up for D.C. area

 The southwestern flow aloft ahead of that storm will be lifted over the cold dome east of the mountains, resulting in another round of wintry weather.

-Computer models project that the storm will initially track to our west before re-forming along the coast, arguing for a wintry mess.
+Computer models project that the storm will initially track to our west before reforming along the coast, arguing for a wintry mess.
 The scenario favors snow developing early Thursday before transitioning to ice and then rain later in the day, especially along and east of Interstate 95.

 In colder areas to the west, precipitation could remain in the frozen form for the duration of the storm, with significant snow and icing.
 However, model projections could shift toward rainier, icier or snowier scenarios as the event draws closer.
 (Several weather events this winter have brought significant model shifts before storm onset.)